-Give cnspec Access to GitHub using Custom App Credentials
+Authenticate to GitHub with a Custom App

 To scan GitHub organizations and repos, cnspec needs to authenticate with GitHub.
-You can use a personal access token for a quick setup, or create a custom GitHub application for better scalability (with API rate limits as much as 3x higher).
+You can use a personal access token for a quick setup, or create a custom GitHub App for better scalability (with API rate limits as much as 3x higher).
 This page walks you through the custom app approach.

-It's a one-time setup: you create a GitHub app, then give cnspec three values — the app ID, a private key, and an installation ID.
+It's a one-time setup: you create a GitHub app, then give cnspec three values: the app ID, a private key, and an installation ID.

 Create the GitHub app